geospaitial-lab/aviary/docs/how_to_guides/installation/how_to_install_aviary_with_docker.md

 ### Step 2: Download the Docker image

-Download the Docker image by launching your command line and run the following command:
+Download the Docker image by launching your command-line interface and run the following command:

 ```
 docker pull ghcr.io/geospaitial-lab/aviary/aviary